Coronavirus In West Virginia: Gov. Justice holds a 1:00 PM news conference on COVID-19 coronavirus update

-Charleston, W.Va (WTRF)- Gov. Jim Justice will hold a news conference Thursday at 1:00 PM to provide the latest updates on the coronavirus in West Virginia.

-Yesterday, Gov. Justice and the DHHR announced three more deaths in the Mountain State.
+Yesterday, Gov. Justice announced WV Strong: The Comeback; reopening criteria for the Mountain State.

 You can watch the press briefing on the 7News Facebook page or on WTRF.com.